mutantcity/mutant.city.middleman.2/source/posts/2018-05-24-so-much-to-do.html.markdown

 2. The body is like 200% for testing scrollmagic.
 Fix that.
 3. Image optimization.
 The images take a hot second to load.
 4. Categories and better blog organization
-5. The amount of `programmer in a thong content` is currently unacceptable.
+5. The amount of `animals being silly` content is currently unacceptable.
 6. Front end task runner organization.
 I'm using webpack and just dumping all the Js/Css into single bundles.
 I could do better.
 I will do better.
 I am the task runner.
 7. Figure out how to sync a static site posts to other social media platforms.
 8. Remove the start, trigger, end from the right side that is being used to test scrollmagic.